Posted in : 26th Jun, 2018

 Plan your trip accordingly; in our previous post, we have talked about Which Trekking Destination in Nepal is Best During June, July, and August?
 Visit the link if you wanna travel to rain shadow sections in the Himalayas that receive lesser or no rain at all.

 Traveling time to many of the regions can be too long which often require long bus rides and flights or a combination of both.
-To get into the off the beaten path and explore the more remote spots then you need to have minimum three weeks of time.
+To get into the off the beaten path and explore the more remote spots then you need to have a minimum three weeks of time.
 While traveling to Himalayan region consider adding extra few days, cause due to weather condition often the flight get delayed or even get canceled.
 If you are short on time, you may consider traveling to the places that are easier to access.

 Each of the whereabouts has its own special vibe.
 So figure out which vicinity meets your needs.
-To help you choose your perfect destination here’s the brief intro to the most popular destination in Nepal, Bhutan, and Tibet.
+To help you choose your perfect destination here’s a brief intro to the most popular destination in Nepal, Bhutan, and Tibet.

 Here we are outlining some of the most popular destinations in order to help you find one or two that suit your needs.